-- Timing is everything: The Arvada Center was within hours of officially opening “Small Mouth Sounds” in March when the COVID19 shutdown began.
+- Timing is everything: The Arvada Center was within hours of officially opening “Small Mouth Sounds” in March 2020 when the COVID19 shutdown began.
 It was first rescheduled for February 2021 and is only now finally being presented to a live audience.
 It has been moved to the mainstage theatre for increased social distancing.

 - Says Lynne Collins: “This is the perfect play for this time.
 It’s all about the desire to find safety in an unsafe world.
 To find community in world that feels very isolated.
 The silence in the play becomes a metaphor for what is happening to us right now in the real world, when we can’t fully connect with our loved ones, and we are trying desperately to create meaning in our lives.
 Back in March, as we headed into what turned out to not be our Opening Night, it became apparent to me that this play is about needing a way to live in a world that feels terrifying and unstable and unsure.
 But in the end, its message is so important: You are not alone.”

 - From the author: “This play was inspired by a silent spiritual retreat I participated in at the Omega Institute in upstate New York.
 Everyone in this play is in some kind of agony.
 In this way, they are not unlike the rest of us.
 They have come to this retreat in the hope of finding some kind of relief.
 This desire should feel very immediate and present throughout the action of the play.”

 - What critics have said: The New York Times calls “Small Mouth Sounds” “a model of theatrical ingenuity.”
 Variety says the play “casts the audience as voyeurs in an entertaining adventure that gradually darkens into tragedy.” … Says Time Out New York: “Wohl’s luminous play uses silence to dig into the core of human pain, which, like everything unendurable, can also be very funny.”